boukjeh/DNA-phylogenetic-trees/README.md

 install.packages('phangorn')

-If you run the following script your main directory is the Documents folder, so be sure that you have downloaded all necessary files in this Documents folder!
+The main directory of this script is the Documents folder.
+Change the path if preffered.

 ## Description of the Steps: